Sriharish-V-J/Task_7_Identify_and_Remove_Suspicious_Browser_Extensions/README.md

 2. Review each extension’s permissions and origin.
 3. Use third-party tools and forums to assess credibility.
 4. Remove unused or questionable extensions.
-5. Restart browser and noted performance differences.
+5. Restart the browser and note performance differences.
 6. Document findings and changes made.

 ---